Easy Peach Compote Topping

 What Type of Peach Should I Use?

+My favorite thing about this recipe is that you can use fresh, frozen, or canned peaches.
+In the late summer, nothing beats ripe peaches, either yellow or white.
 On the other hand, frozen peaches are nice because they are already peeled, sliced, and ready to go.
-No defrosting is necessary!

 Watch How To Make This Recipe